ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Possible solution is to go back to basics, refresh our understandings of core principle and strong basics in writing code.
 When we are clear about our path, travel will be easy.
 Clarity will be achieved when We understand the evolution of programming in general and what led to new programming concepts.

-This book attempt to refresh the basics and provide a clear picture for beginners to start with.
-We want new programmers to start asking questions, question which give clarrity on two things....
+This book attempt to refresh the basics and provide a clear picture for beginners to start with any language.
+Purpose is definitly not about teaching any language, its about how to approach and learn the language.
+We want new programmers to start asking questions, question which give clarrity on job they do....

+All beginer will or should start with below question...
 ```
 Why we code?
-Why we code like this?
 ```
 ## Let's talk about CODE